Tim Vitullo is a bit different.

 Prior to Josephine & Assorted Train Songs, Vitullo established himself as an exciting, young jazz composer & improviser in State College, PA with the release of This is the Thing! in 2012.
 That EP, comprised completely of Vitullo’s original compositions, explores the harmonic & melodic characteristics of bebop, Brazilian bossa nova, modal jazz, & fusion genres.
 Those recordings doubled as Vitullo's undergraduate thesis, allowing him to graduate with Honors in Music from The Pennsylvania State University that same year.
 Many are surprised to learn that he received a Bachelor's of Science in Civil & Environmental Engineering upon graduation too.
 This is the Thing! was produced by Dr. Stephen Hopkins (who is also featured on piano throughout the album) & engineered, mixed, & mastered by multi-platinum recording engineer Marc Frigo at his former State College, PA studio.

 Currently, Tim is performing regularly with his group, the Tim Vitullo Band (TVB), in the Northeast & Midwest United States in support of Josephine & Assorted Train Songs.
-Tim was also featured as a 2017 Artist-in-Residence at James Street Gastropub & Speakeasy.
-He is preparing material for a follow-up album to be recorded in 2017.
+Tim was also featured as a "Who's Next: Up & Coming Artist Under 40" by The Incline magazine and as an Artist-in-Residence at James Street Gastropub & Speakeasy in 2017.
+He is preparing material for a follow-up album to be recorded in 2018.

 Tim Vitullo and his band have had the pleasure of sharing stages with the following artists: